 We acquired our 2.2 acres near the Coast Fork of the Willamette River in the spring of 2016, with the help of a generous gift from Brian’s mother, Shirley Bird.
 Located next to Charles Little & Co.
 Flower Farm and Mt.
 Pisgah Arboretum, it felt like purchasing a piece of paradise.

 Permits for the house were granted in June of 2018.
 Anyone who has undertaken such a process knows that is a milestone in itself.
 The ground was broken for the foundation in July, and we moved in September of 2019.
 Shirley passed away in July of that year and never got to see the house.

-But, even as her memory and health declined and many details of her past faded from her memory, she frequently asked about “that beautiful piece of land with the flowers.”
+But even as her memory and health declined and many details of her past faded from her memory, she often asked about “that beautiful piece of land with the flowers.”

-We love connecting with community, so please send us a text or e-mail, fill out the contact form below, or drop by on your way to or from the amazing community treasure that is Mt.
+We love connecting with community, so please send us a text or e-mail, fill out the form on the contact page, or drop by on your way to or from the community treasure that is Mt.
 Pisgah Arboretum, with its miles and miles of hiking trails and outdoor recreation.

 Brianna (a.k.a.
 Birdington)